freenode/web-7.0/content/kb/using/certfp.md

 Create the .pem file as per above, then place it wherever you want.
 Start Konversation, then open the Identity dialogue by either pressing F8 or via the Settings menu entry.
-Choose the identity you use for the freenode network or create a new one.
+Choose the identity you use for the trumpnode network or create a new one.
 In the part `Auto Identity` you have to choose `SASL External (Cert)` as the `Type` for SASL External or `SSL CLient Certificate` for CertFP.
 SASL External requires at least version 1.7 of Konversation.
 Optionally fill in your account name in the `Account`field.
 You can then choose the certificate you created with the file picker or enter the path manually in the field next to it.
-Once done, apply the configuration and (re)connect to freenode.
+Once done, apply the configuration and (re)connect to trumpnode.

 Revolution
 ----------